tendermint/liquidity/x/liquidity/spec/06_end_block.md

  # Before-End-Block

+Operations that occur before the end-block operations for the Liquidity Module.

 ## Append messages to LiquidityPoolBatch

 After successful message verification and coin `escrow` process, the incoming `MsgDepositWithinBatch`, `MsgWithdrawWithinBatch`, and `MsgSwapWithinBatch` messages are appended to the current `PoolBatch` of the corresponding `Pool`.

 # End-Block

+End-block operations for the Liquidity Module.

 ## Execute LiquidityPoolBatch upon execution heights

-If there are `{*action}MsgState` messages that have not yet executed in the`PoolBatch` for each `Pool`, the`PoolBatch`is executed.
-This batch could contain `DepositLiquidityPool`, `WithdrawLiquidityPool`, and `SwapExecution` process.
+If there are `{*action}MsgState` messages that have not yet executed in the `PoolBatch` for each `Pool`, the `PoolBatch` is executed.
+This batch contains one or more `DepositLiquidityPool`, `WithdrawLiquidityPool`, and `SwapExecution` processes.

 ### Transact and refund for each message

-Transactions are made through `escrow`.
+Transactions are made through the `escrow` transaction.
 Refunds are made for cancellations, partial cancellations, expiration, and failed messages.

 ### Set states for each message according to the results